 - Learn about area history at Expedition Island

 Although Cheyenne is the capital and largest city in Wyoming, the city still has a small-time-vibe that feels more friendly than the typical urban chaos.
-There are still unique shops, interesting museums, lovely historic sites and lots of green parks and nature trails to enjoy.
+There are still interesting museums, lovely historic sites and lots of green parks and nature trails to enjoy.

 Try to spot all the colorful cowboy boot statues, known as Cheyenne Big Boots, designed by local artists and funded by local businesses.